setiadeepanshu01/ai-grid/README.md

 ## Practical Usage

-Once you've set up your questions, rules, and documents, the Knowledge Table processes the data and returns structured outputs based on your inputs.
+Once you've set up your questions, rules, and documents, the AI Grid processes the data and returns structured outputs based on your inputs.
 You may need to tweak the questions or adjust rule settings to fine-tune the extraction.

 ### Use Cases